Project Home Page

 New Year Message 1 Jan 2014

 What we need now is more Breretons to test.
-Two new pedigrees are in the test process at present.
-If all four members plus myself can recruit one additional Brereton to test then we could have 11 results by the time of our first anniversary in July.
+If all members plus myself can recruit one additional Brereton to test then we could have 11 results by the time of our first anniversary in July.
 But let us make the goal to each recruit 2 or 3 new members by the end of 2014 so that we then have over 20 members.

 We all know recruiting is hard work.
 I have already targeted Brereton genealogists with whom I have been in correspondence over the past 10 years.
 But none have yet resulted in a successful recruitment.
 Perhaps we need success stories: